JunChen22/Spring-boot-microservices/README.md

 ├── util - helper classes hanlding HTTP info and exception ├── api - API definitions
-├── config-repo   -- centralized config files location ├── keystore   -- used by gateway as TLS certificate.
+├── config-repo   -- centralized config files location ├── keystore   -- used by gateway as TLS certificate.  -- replaced with cert-manager in Kubernetes.
 ├── auth0 -- used when changing authorization from local to Oauth2
 └── .env   -- environment variable during docker-compose up , at run time